-&lt;sup>4 Species listed as threatened (ST) or endangered (SE) under the CESA, and species that are considered Fully Protected (SFP) are not considered special-status for the purpose of the relicensing proceeding.
-These species are discussed separately in the Threatened, Endangered and Fully Protected Species Section of this Preliminary Information Package (Section 7.7).
+4 Species listed as threatened (ST) or endangered (SE) under the CESA, and species that are considered Fully Protected (SFP) are not considered special-status for the purpose of the relicensing proceeding.
+These species are discussed separately in the Threatened, Endangered and Fully Protected Species Section of this Pre-Application Document (Section 7.7).

-&lt;sup>5 In 2008, the people of this community petitioned to have the name changed to Smartsville, with an 's'.
+5 In 2008, the people of this community petitioned to have the name changed to Smartsville, with an 's' in the middle of the name.
 However, the USGS gage refers to the former spelling of the community name.
 Therefore in this document, the community is referred to as such.

-&lt;sup>6 Species listed as threatened (FT) or endangered (FE) under the ESA are not considered special-status for the purpose of the relicensing proceeding.
-These species are discussed separately in the Threatened, Endangered, and Fully Protected Species Section of this Preliminary Information Package (Section 7.7).
+6 Species listed as threatened (FT) or endangered (FE) under the ESA are not considered special-status for the purpose of the relicensing proceeding.
+These species are discussed separately in the Threatened, Endangered, and Fully Protected Species Section of this Pre-Application Document (Section 7.7).